w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ### Relay Chain Submission Phase

 When a candidate block receives enough signed validity statements, then it is considered backable.
-The backable block is then sent to the Relay Chain together with the receipt that is added to the Relay Chain transaction queue.
+The backable block is then sent to the Relay Chain together with the [receipt](#candidate-receipts) that is added to the Relay Chain transaction queue.
 The receipt is gossiped around and when a validator wins [BABE](./learn-consensus.md#block-production-babe) slot leadership, it will select a candidate receipt to build a Relay Chain block.
-Remember, at this stage validators of the Relay Chain already received the erasure coding information.
+Remember, at this stage validators of the Relay Chain already received the [erasure coding information](#erasure-codes).

-:::info The Relay Chain Submission Phase is made up by two phases of the Inclusion Pipeline
+:::info The Submission Phase is made up by two phases of the Inclusion Pipeline

 1. A relay chain block author (selected by [BABE](./learn-consensus.md#block-production-babe)) can note up to 1 backable candidate for each parachain to be included in the Relay Chain block